 This has been one of the deadliest fires to ever impact Oakland.
 The last time there was a fire was the 1991 fire in the Oakland Hills that killed 25 people.

-It is still unclear as to what caused the fire and who is going to be held responsible.
+It is still unclear what was the cause of the fire and who is going to be held responsible.
 Once the news reports are in and more news break, we will keep you updated.
 Our condolences go out to the friends and families of the victims in this tragic fire.

-If you have been injured in a fire or have lost a loved one, please contact us to discuss your case.
+If you are suffering from injuries due to a fire, please contact us to discuss your case.
 Consultations are free.